-Examples of Answers
+Examples of the Best Answers

 I worked on several freelance projects, while actively job seeking.

 - I volunteered for a literacy program that assists disadvantaged children.